Lightning Systems Technology

 Battery wear and degradation arises from a variety of factors and is a natural characteristic of lithium-ion batteries, just like your cell phone battery.
 Temperature is one of the key impacts to life and health of batteries, Lightning Electric batteries employ precise active thermal management to keep battery temperatures in the ideal range.
 The life of a battery cell is measured in “cycles,” or how many times it is depleted and then charged completely.
 In ideal temperature and power scenarios, high-quality NMC batteries will support around 2,000 full charge-discharge cycles without showing significant degradation.
 The impact of fast charging is relative to the power level of the charger and how large the battery system is, so while fast charging could have a negative effect on battery health, Lightning Systems designs and sizes our battery capacities and other system features to optimize longevity.

 At end of battery life customers can return batteries to Lightning for proper recycling or disposal.

-Lightning Repower refers to the process of replacing an existing gasoline or diesel fueled fleet vehicle powertrain with a Lightning electric Zero Emission Vehicle powertrain.
+Lightning Repower refers to the process of replacing existing gasoline or diesel-fueled fleet vehicle powertrain with a Lightning electric Zero Emission Vehicle powertrain.
 Vehicles are repowered by removing the engine, transmission, exhaust system and fuel tank and replacing those with a high-power electric motor, transmission, batteries, and electric accessories (power steering, air condition, heaters, etc.).
 The electric motor and transmission are configured similarly to the conventional drivetrain and secured to a frame that mimics the stock layout.